Future Code Overview

 Everyone at Fullstack—from your classmates to your instructors and beyond—is expected to be open, understanding, and supportive.
 And it’s a good thing, because those people are going to be a big part of your professional network.
 The attitude at Fullstack is that we’re all in this together.

-This no-cost Fellowship is an opportunity offered by the City of New York.
+This no-cost program is an opportunity offered by the City of New York.
 Applicants must meet the following criteria:

 - Current resident of New York City